-Upon receipt of the exam plan, the Department Head will work with the Graduate Student Coordinator to select a representative of the graduate policy committee (GPC) or the student's committee to serve as the oral exam chair who will act as a neutral intermediary between the student, the adviser, and other members of the guidance committee.
-Chair selection will be based on relevant expertise, and be done in consultation with the adviser.
+Prior to the exam, the student's guidance committee, in consultation with the adviser, will identify a committee member to serve as the oral exam chair.
+The oral exam chair will act as a neutral intermediary between the student, the adviser, and the other members of the committee.
 The role of the chair will be to convene the committee, administer the exam, and submit results certifying the outcome to the NRES Student Services.
 The chair will receive copies of the written exam questions and student responses at least one week before the oral exam.
 The chair's participation is intended to: help standardize the oral exam process, prevent any party from unduly or unfairly dominating the exchange, allow the adviser to participate in the exam more fully, and raise difficult questions that advisers and committee members who are close to the student may overlook or find difficult to broach.
 The three-hour oral exam will consist of two parts; the first part will be general and cover the student's core areas of emphasis.
 The second part of the exam will be a defense of the research proposal.